SimplyRETS/simplyretswp/readme.txt

 == Upgrade Notice ==

+= 1.3.0 =
+* This update will move you to the new Fancy gallery - If you like the Classic gallery, you can switch it back in Settings -> SimplyRETS (no changes to Classic gallery)

 = 1.2.0 =
 * This update should fully support backwards compatiblity, but if you notice problem